 About the school

 Bright children with bright futures need to have opportunities to develop a sense of team spirit and to take individual responsibility for themselves and for others.
-The school's pastoral care programme is supported by a strong house system that extends from Reception (4 year olds) all the way through school to Year 6, and then on into the Senior School too.
+The school's pastoral care programme is supported by a strong house system that extends from Reception (4 year olds) through school to Year 6, and then on into the Senior School.
 Our children love their school very much and this is because the relationships they have with each other, as well as with their teachers, are unifying.

 Alleyn's has a wonderful history and must continually balance its historic values with the demands of a changing society.
 The school was founded by Edward Alleyn in 1619, arguably the most famous Shakespearean actor of the Elizabethan age.
 From its origins, Alleyn's has continued to create a school where children and teachers respect each other in a friendly, safe and happy environment.
 In doing this we lay the foundations for future personal then academic success.

 The Senior School offers means-tested financial assistance for children whose families may not otherwise be able to afford an Alleyn's education, as well as a registration fee waiver for those who qualify for the Pupil Premium.

 Years 3 to 6: £6,375 per term (£19,125 p.a.)

 Reception and Years 1 to 2: £6,121 per term (£18,363 p.a.)

 Years 7 to 13: £6,950 per term (£20,850 p.a.)

 All Year 7 pupils have a compulsory school lunch, charged at £220 per term.
 For pupils in other year groups, the cost of a two-course lunch is around £3.00 depending on what is chosen but pupils may bring a packed lunch if they prefer.